 Investing in Midwives

 In April 2008, ICM and the United Nations Population Fund (UNFPA) launched a joint programme, “Investing in Midwives and others with Midwifery Skills,” to accelerate progress towards achieving MDG 4 and 5.
-The programme ended in December 2013.
 It took place in about 30 countries, mainly in sub-Saharan Africa and a few in Asia and Latin America.
 ICM had a significant role in the programme and midwife advisers who provided technical assistance to the CMAs including an international midwife adviser and three regional midwife advisers representing Africa and Asia.
+The programme ended in December 2013.

 The Programme's overall goal was to improve skilled attendance at birth in low resource settings by developing a sustainable midwifery workforce.
-Work was focussed on creating a “critical mass” of Country Midwifery Advisors (CMAs) who were identifying gaps in midwifery education, regulation and professional associations.
-The CMAs were working with Governments at national and regional levels to develop policies and programmes to address these gaps in order to elevate the availability and quality of care provided by midwives.
+Work was focused on creating a “critical mass” of Country Midwifery Advisors (CMAs) who were identifying gaps in midwifery education, regulation and professional associations.
+The CMAs were working with governments at national and regional levels to develop policies and programmes to address these gaps in order to elevate the availability and quality of care provided by midwives.

 Some of the key activities for 2013 included capacity building of Associations; review of draft technical and policy documents from countries such as consultant’s terms of references and strategic plans; technical assistance to countries including development of harmonised curricula for Diploma and Bachelor’s programmes, and contribution towards the development of scope of work for CMAs and their job descriptions for recruitment; as well as provision of support for regulatory strengthening.